Jayanth853/Vsdsquadronmini/README.md

 That's the end of the second task.

-Task 3: In this task we have been instructed to compile the c program with the spike command and observe it with o1 and ofast command,
+## Task 3: In this task we have been instructed to compile the c program with the spike command and observe it with -o1 and -ofast Command.

 Spike is the golden reference functional model for the RISC-V ISA, used for simulation and testing of RISC-V software.
 It is used to compute the output of the program from the Assembly Code Instructions,